ivanoff/react-native-ico-new-year/README.md

-# new year Icons for React Native
+# New Year Icons for React Native

 ### react-native-ico-new-year

-369 Icons
+50 Icons

 ## Usage